-The following information, prepared as of May 28, 2013 should be read in conjunction with the unaudited condensed interim consolidated financial statements of Indigo Exploration Inc. (the "Company" or "Indigo") for the six months ended March 31, 2013, together with the audited consolidated financial statements of the Company for the year ended September 30, 2012 and the accompanying Management's Discussion and Analysis (the "Annual MD&A") for that fiscal year.
-The referenced consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following information, prepared as of February 28, 2014, should be read in conjunction with the consolidated financial statements of Indigo Exploration Inc. (the õCompanyö or õIndigoö) for the three months ended December 31, 2013, together with the audited consolidated financial statements of the Company for the year ended September 30, 2013 and the accompanying management Discussion and Analysis (the õAnnual MD&Aö) for that fiscal year.
+The referenced consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (õIFRSö).
 All amounts are expressed in Canadian dollars unless otherwise indicated.